Twitter warns some users of possible state-sponsored cyber attack

 Coldhak's Twitter account, @coldhakca, retweeted reports from a number of other users who said they received the notice.
 Coldhak and the other users did not indicate why they may have been singled out.

-Colin Childs, one of the founding directors of Coldhak, told Reuters his organization has seen "no noticeable impact of this attack".
+Colin Childs, one of the founding directors of Coldhak, told Reuters his organisation has seen "no noticeable impact of this attack".

 Google and Facebook have also started issuing warnings to users possibly targeted by state-sponsored attacks.